 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
-The board of trustees has formally met three times during the year (September 2017 - August 2018).
+The board of trustees has formally met three times during the year (September 2018 - August 2019).
+There is a further full board General Purpose Meeting every half term that is used for Governor updates and the Resource and Finance Committee meet ever half term making financial reports to the whole board.
+This ensures effective oversight of funds is maintained.
 Attendance during the year at meetings of the board of trustees was as follows: